Parkinson Disease

 | Rigidity | Lead-pipe; cogwheel (rigidity + superimposed tremor) | Velocity-independent (vs. spasticity = velocity-dependent); enhanced by contralateral activation (Froment maneuver) |

-| Akinesia / Bradykinesia | Progressive reduction in speed AND amplitude; decrement pattern | Must show decrement (not just slowness); test: finger tapping, hand opening/closing, toe tapping; most disabling cardinal feature |
+| Akinesia / Bradykinesia | Progressive reduction in speed AND amplitude; decrement pattern | Must show decrement (not just slowness); test: finger tapping, hand opening/closing, toe tapping; most strongly correlated with striatal dopamine loss; mandatory feature for diagnosis |

 Other Motor Signs